Position: Parish Organist or Organ Scholar

 Position Description:

-The Assistant Organist assists the Principal Organist and Choirmaster in supporting the liturgical prayer life of the Parish.
-This position provides ten to fifteen hours per week.
+The Parish Organist assists the Music Director and supports the Principal Organist Emeritus in leading the musical liturgical prayer life of the Parish.

 Duties include:

-• Serve collegially with the Principal Organist and Choirmaster, reporting to the Rector as head of staff.
+• Serve collegially with the Director of Music and Principal Organist Emeritus & Artist in Residence, reporting to the Rector as head of staff.

-• Perform preludes, voluntaries, service music, and provide choral accompaniment as requested and in consultation with the Principal Organist and Choirmaster for Sunday services as well as weekday Saints' days and Feast days.
+• Perform preludes, voluntaries, service music, and provide choral accompaniment as requested and in consultation with the Director of Music for Sunday services as well as weekday Saints' days and Feast days.

 • On occasion as agreed prepare and direct the choir for services.

-• Manage the choral library weekly, in consultation with the Choirmaster.
+• Manage the choral library weekly, in consultation with the Director of Music.

 • Supply voluntary titles for the service leaflet in a timely fashion (generally two weeks in advance).